As sexual minorities go, consensual non-monogamy is the equivalent of playing a video game on the easiest difficulty level.

 Aces want to be a part of broader, intersectional queer movements because we hold intersectional identities, because we're struggling with a lot of really similar stuff.
 But there are also things that some of us aren't struggling with.
 For example, some ace people±and this isn't statistically the norm—are cisgender and heteroromantic, and have relationships that would externally read as straight.
 And I think some queer people hold this discomfort in inviting those people in.
 It's a case of people thinking: 'OK, if we can choose where to devote our resources, are we devoting those resources to ace people, or are we devoting them to folks whose identities are regularly targeted for systemic violence?'

 Is that the case, generally?
 That you’re less targeted?

-We are, as a whole, less targeted.
-For example, if I compare it to the experience of trans people of color—there are ways in which we're not being targeted for violence the way that people in that community are.
+We are, on the whole, less targeted.
+For example, if I compare it to the experience of trans people of colour—there are ways in which we're not being targeted for violence the way that people in that community are.
 But as a community that's showing up to both do the work and seek support, it's important to recognize the ways in which our experiences are different.

 All that said, it does seem like things are getting better.
 What are your hopes for the future?

 This has been a central tenet of the ace community.
 We believe that identity is a tool, not a label.
 Words like 'asexual' and 'demisexual' are things we pick up because they're useful, and put them down if they're no longer useful.
 If you put those things down, we as a community should celebrate that, not reject you.
-The goal is to have people understand who they are and to build a society where people are allowed to understand and accept that.
+Because the goal is to have people understand who they are, and to build a society where people are allowed to understand and accept that.

 Identity: cis panromantic asexual